oscal-compass/compliance-trestle/docs/trestle-spec.md

 `dist` directory will contain the merged or assembled version of the models located on the source model directories (at the project root level) which are: `catalogs`, `profiles`, `target-definitions`, `component-definitions`, `system-security-plans`, `assessment-plans`, `assessment-results` and `plan-of-action-and-milestones`.

+Notice that trestle is a highly opinionated tool and, therefore, the names of the files and directories that are created by any of the `trestle` commands and subcommands MUST NOT be changed manually.

 #### `trestle create`

 This command will create an initial directory structure for various OSCAL models including sample JSON files and subdirectories representing parts of the model.
 For example, `trestle create catalog -o catalog-cat1` will create a directory structure of a sample catalog like below.